Publications

 OMB Memorandum M-25-13: Temporary Pause of Agency Grant, Loan, and Other Financial Assistance Programs (January 27, 2025)

 This memorandum, issued by the Office of Management and Budget, temporarily pauses all federal financial assistance programs, including grants and loans, to align with President Donald J. Trump’s administration priorities.
-It mandates federal agencies to review and identify programs that may conflict with the President’s executive orders, such as those related to foreign aid, DEI, gender ideology, and environmental policies.
+It mandates federal agencies to review and identify programs that may conflict with the president’s executive orders, such as those related to foreign aid, DEI, gender ideology, and environmental policies.
 The pause, effective January 28, 2025, allows time for a comprehensive analysis to ensure federal funds are used efficiently and in accordance with the administration’s goals.
 Agencies must report their findings to OMB by February 10, 2025, and may only resume activities with OMB’s guidance.

 Another memorandum (M-25-14) was released by OMB on January 29 rescinding M-25-13.